WEEK FIFTY ONE.

 all have to kept.

+I am the keeper of things.
 While photographing in 2024, I kept some photos to myself.
-Some days, I took a photo that I didn’t want anyone to see, I wanted to keep it, only for me and so I shot more that day and came up with something else.
+Some days, I took a photo that I didn’t want anyone to see, I wanted to keep it, just for me to have.
+And so I shot more that day and came up with something else to post.
 I did the same this year for project 52/2025.
 I held on to photographs and didn’t post them.
 I wanted them for me.
-So in going back through my 52/2025 folder, I found a few that feel like they should’ve been seen, because it is my business, my fight, to keep the line open, to search, to find, to make.
-Artists are not like athletes, we can’t beat each other, we can’t win, because we’re all playing our own game, making up our own rules.
-So, make a lot or a little, make it visually appealing, or make it deep… I think, it might not matter, as long as the line stays open, and we create.
+So in going back through my 52/2025 folder, I found a few that feel like they should’ve been seen.

 So, for the last time in 2025, I guess I’ll see you next week.